mfasanya/vagrant-meteor/README.md

 1. [Download](https://github.com/Sanjo/vagrant-meteor/archive/master.zip) this repository and unpack the downloaded zip file.
 2. Install the latest version of [Vagrant](http://www.vagrantup.com/downloads.html) (1.6.1 or newer is recommended).
-3. Open a shell and change the directory to the unpacked `vagrant-meteor` folder.
+3. Open a shell and change the directory to the unpacked `vagrant-meteor-master` folder.
-4. Run the command `vagrant up` and wait until it finished.
+4. Run the command `vagrant up` and wait until the installation finished.
 This will create the virtual machine.
 5. Run the command `vagrant ssh` to connect to the virtual machine.
 The `vagrant-meteor` folder is mounted to `/vagrant`.

 ### Vagrant 101